-In the event of Benedict Biscop CE Academy being invited to attend child protection conferences, the Designated Safeguarding Lead (or Deputy), will represent the school and/or identify the most appropriate trained member of staff to provide information relevant to child protection conference (initial/review).
-In the event that those staff members cannot attend, the following trained members of staff may attend Rachael Hunt or Matthew Allison.
+In the event of Benedict Biscop CE Academy being invited to attend child protection conferences, the Designated Safeguarding Lead Mrs. S. Armstrong (or Deputy Mrs. G. Clark), will represent the school or identify the most appropriate trained member of staff to provide information relevant to child protection conference (initial/review).